otigon/automated-jb2a-animations/README.md

 - Initial support for the PF1 system.
 There may be bugs that pop up, but let me know and I'll get on it to fix them

-# Known Issues
-- The **About Face** module can cause issues with the **FX Master** function used for the Melee attack animations.
-A fix has been proposed to the **FX Master** Author and it should be fixed on the next update for that module.

 ## Roadmap (subject to change):

 1. Adding Localization to support other languages -- DONE